Old Pentland

-Old Pentland is a locality, former parish and former barony, in Midlothian, Scotland.
+Old Pentland is a locality, former parish and former barony in Midlothian, Scotland.

 History

 The Pentland family were dispossessed of their lands during the Wars of Scottish Independence.

 King Robert I of Scotland rewarded Henry St Clair for his bravery with the gift of Pentland, the forest of Pentland Moor, Morton and Mortonhall.

 Parish

 Erected into a parish before 1275, the parish of Pentland comprised the baronies of Pentland and Falford (or Fulford).
 The parish was suppressed in 1647, and the northern part annexed to the parish of Lasswade, while the southern, comprising the barony of Falford, was united to the new parish of St. Catherine's, now called Glencorse.
-The churchyard of Pentland was still in use at least to 1907.
+The churchyard of Pentland was still in use until at least 1907.